Skip to main content

 For Salesforce, anti-hallucination is implemented at multiple layers: Einstein Trust Layer's grounding, gptfy's Security Layer's source-citation requirement, and architecture patterns where the LLM can only return content that's traceable to a source record.

-See Hallucination (AI) in GPTfy
+See Hallucination (AI) running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how Hallucination (AI) actually works inside a Salesforce org like yours.

 Book a demo